Independent Nevadans group forms to provide neutral platform for nonpartisans

 Reaching out to nonpartisans

-The Coalition of Independent Nevadans is also encouraging nonpartisans to vote by sending flyers, texts and posting paid advertisements on social media, Mirchandani said.
-After the 2022 midterms, the group will participate in the upcoming legislative session and advocate for issues important to them, such as supporting small businesses.
+The Coalition of Independent Nevadans is also encouraging nonpartisans to vote by sending flyers and texts and posting paid advertisements on social media, Mirchandani said.
+After the 2022 midterms, the group will participate in the upcoming legislative session and advocate for issues important to its members, such as supporting small businesses.

 The Coalition of Independent Nevadans plans to arrange listening sessions where politicians can talk with nonpartisan voters, answer questions and explain what they are doing about different issues.